quarkiverse/quarkus-logging-json/README.md

 | 2.x.x           | 1.x.x, 2.x.x |

 # Configuration
-The extension is enabled by default for console, when added to the project.
+The extension is enabled by default for console and socket, when added to the project.
-Console logging can be disabled using configuration: `quarkus.log.json.console.enabled=false`
+Console json logging can be disabled using configuration: `quarkus.log.json.console.enabled=false` Socket json logging can be disabled using configuration: `quarkus.log.json.socket.enabled=false`

 To see additional configuration options take a look at [Config](https://quarkiverse.github.io/quarkiverse-docs/quarkus-logging-json/dev/index.html)